avantenaidoo/vants_weather_app/README.md

 - Service Worker for caching data
 - WeatherStack API for current weather data
 - Visual Crossing API for historical and forecast data
+- Node.js and Express backend deployed with Render

 ## Features